Electronics » Motion Control Modules » Brushed DC Motor Drivers »

 The dual MC33926 motor driver carrier is a breakout board featuring two Freescale MC33926 H-bridge ICs.
-It can supply up to almost 3 A continuous current per channel to two brushed DC motors at 5 – 28 V, and it can tolerate peak currents up to 5 A per channel for a few seconds, making this a great general-purpose motor driver for medium-sized DC motors and for differential-drive robots that use such motors.
+It can supply up to almost 3 A continuous current per channel to two brushed DC motors at 5 V to 28 V, and it can tolerate peak currents up to 5 A per channel for a few seconds, making this a great general-purpose motor driver for medium-sized DC motors and for differential-drive robots that use such motors.
 The MC33926 supports ultrasonic (up to 20 kHz) pulse width modulation (PWM) of the motor output voltage, which eliminates the audible switching sounds caused by PWM speed control, and a current feedback circuit for each motor outputs an analog voltage on its respective FB pin that is proportional to the output current.
 Since this board is a carrier for the Freescale Semiconductor MC33926 H-bridge, we recommend careful reading of the MC33926 datasheet (1MB pdf).

 For a single-driver version of this board, please consider the MC33926 motor driver carrier.